robotont/robotont.github.io/source/files/setup_robot_pc.rst

 5. Enter the password

-6. When logged in successfully, you can see that the terminal prompt has changed to kasutaja@robotont-X. This will be an important reference when trying to figure out which terminal is connected to where.
+6. When logged in successfully, you can see that the terminal prompt has changed to peko@robotont-X. This will be an important reference when trying to figure out which terminal is connected to where.

   .. image:: /files/pictures/ssh_nt2.png
     :width: 400